There are lots of health related data and reports that you can read to learn more about this side of the Public Health function.

 The county of Derbyshire has a population of about three-quarters of a million people.

-Health in Derbyshire is generally better than the England average and levels of deprivation are generally lower.
+Health in Derbyshire is generally better, and levels of deprivation generally lower, than the England average.

 Life expectancy for men at age 65 is similar to that in England overall.
 Women's life expectancy at age 65 is slightly lower than for England, but is higher than for men in the county.